Sanir2004/TalentFlow/README.md

 # TalentFlow

 TalentFlow is a mini hiring platform that connects employers with job seekers through an intuitive frontend interface.
-It enables organizations to post job listings and candidates to browse and apply for positions, streamlining the hiring process.
+It enables organizations to post job listings and candidates to browse and apply [...]

 ## 🚀 Features